Fact checked for accuracy by Billie Anne Grigg, a bookkeeper and Mastery Level Certified Profit First Professional.

 LLC is formed under state law and offers individual liability protection, and can save money on taxes.
 Therefore, having an LLC means you will not be held responsible for the business debts or liabilities.

 Forming an LLC is more comprehensive than creating a sole proprietorship or general partnership.
-You should contemplate seeking the advice of an experienced attorney.
-The attorney will personalize your new business entity to your desired needs.
-Although the conditions for establishing an LLC differ by state, there are distinct similarities.
-The steps include:
+You should contemplate seeking the advice of an experienced attorney or hire an LLC formation service.

 Step 1: Choose a Name for Your Company